Join the Norris Team. Be a Mentor.

 How can a student become involved in TeamMates?

-Students are nominated by a caring adult in their life.
+Students can request to be in the program or they can be nominated by a caring adult in their life.
 This person is usually a teacher, guidance counselor, or parent.

 How is TeamMates funded?